Measuring Disentanglement: A Review of Metrics: Characterization of Disentanglement Metrics

 \commentmarc{Sensitivity to hyper-parameters and number} A metric should not be overly sensitive to hyper-parameter configuration.
 Low parameter sensitivity ensures stability across different configurations.
 A metric overly sensitive to configuration behaves unpredictably and may lead to inaccurate conclusions when comparing models.
-Hyper-parameters can be predictor parameters (e.g., regularization weights), discretization granularity, batch size, validation protocol, etc. The best way to mitigate hyper-parameter sensitivity is to reduce the number of parameters to set in the first place.
+Examples if hyper-parameters include predictor parameters (e.g., regularization weights), discretization granularity, batch size, and validation protocol.
+The best way to mitigate hyper-parameter sensitivity is to reduce the number of parameters in the first place.

 \commentmarc{Noise Sensitivity} In real-world applications, data sets are likely to be noisy.
 Metrics that measure compactness or modularity should be tolerant to noise, while explicitness metrics should reflect the amount of noise in the representation.
 We measure robustness to noise in the experiment of Section \ref{perfect_plus_noise}.
 In the context of measuring disentanglement, explaining factors that are not targeted by the metric can also be viewed as sources of noise.
 In most real-world applications, there will be several factors that will not be identified and measured.
 We evaluate tolerance to these distracting factors in Section \ref{exp_partial_desc}.